dazinator/dazinator.github.io/source/_posts/2015-04-29-automating-dotnetnuke-deployments-with-octopus-deploy.md

 2. Stop the website.
 Create a NuGet package containing the website folder.
 3. Put that on your internal NuGet feed.
 4. Go to the dotnetnuke database, and generate the create scripts (with data).
-5. Create a new console application that uses dbup to run the above sql scripts when it is executed (as described [here](http://dbup.github.io/)).
+5. Create a new console application that uses [dbup](http://dbup.github.io/) to run the above sql scripts when it is executed (as described [here](http://dbup.github.io/)).
 Remember to replace things like server name etc in the sql scripts with appropriate $variablename$.
 Dbup can substitute $variablename$ in the sql scripts with their actual values (which you can pass through from Octopus) before it executes them.
 6. Add [OctoPack](http://docs.octopusdeploy.com/display/OD/Using+OctoPack) to your Console Application so that it is packaged up into a NuGet package.
 Put this NuGet package on your internal NuGet feed.

 You should now be in this position:

-1. You have a DotNetNuke website (the website content) as a NuGet package on your feed.
+1. You have a NuGet package on your feed containing the DotNetNuke website content
-2. You have the DotNetNuke database (as it appeared after a vanilla installation) pacakged up as an executable (DbUp based) within a NuGet package on your feed.
+2. You have a NuGet package on your feed containing your wonderful console application (DbUp) which will run the database scripts.

-Now that's done:
+Next Step - to Octopus!

 1 Create a project in Octopus to deploy a "DotNetNuke" website.
 For the deployment process you will need the NuGet packages prepared previously.
 The deployment process should: